doronbehar/tmux-sessions-attacher/README.md

 ## Installation

-- For Arch Linux Users: Install the AUR package: [`tmux-session-attacher`](https://aur.archlinux.org/packages/tmux-session-attacher).
+- For Arch Linux Users: Install the AUR package: [`tmux-sessions-attacher`](https://aur.archlinux.org/packages/tmux-sessions-attacher).

 - For everyone else: Just put the script in your `$PATH`, you know the drill.
-It's recommended to add the desktop entry file included in this repository ([`tmux-session-attacher.desktop`](tmux-session-attacher.desktop)) to your applications directory as well.
+It's recommended to add the desktop entry file included in this repository ([`tmux-sessions-attacher.desktop`](tmux-sessions-attacher.desktop)) to your applications directory as well.
 Usually it means putting it in `~/.local/share/applications/` and running `update-desktop-database ~/.local/share/applications` is enough.

 ## Usage